Festivals & events

 The information provided will also be included in the hard copy of the Seasonal Calendar of Events that is made available to the above locations.

-If you are planning a community event and would like it to be included in the What’s On section of the Blue Mountains City Tourism website please complete the form - Inclusion in Calendar of Events and return to email@example.com.
+If you are planning a community event and would like it to be included in our seasonal Calendar of Events please complete the form - Inclusion in Calendar of Events and return to email@example.com.

 We can approve the placement of banners at Glenbrook Oval fence and the intersection at Yeaman’s Bridge, Katoomba.